 Ezra’s noise/vibration reactivity has been one of the hardest things I’ve had to deal with in one of my own dogs.
 I say one of the hardest because my former Great Dane Meshach’s challenges were THE hardest.
-I’ve linked to his memorial page so you can dive into that if you’re interested.
 I also have a page linked there at the bottom of the page with resources for you if your own dog is experiencing some of what Meshach went through.

 Ezra’s is a close second though.
 You see these “invisible” type of challenges make things all the harder.
 I know that is often the case with any type of illness but often we can get to the root cause through some good Q&A, and even see some manifestations of that illness on the body (aside from medical diagnostics which I only utilize as a last resort for a lot reasons I won’t go into in this post).